cossacklabs/product-docs/content/themis/languages/java/installation-desktop.md

     If you use other build tools (e.g., Ant, Maven, SBT, etc.), see [Maven Central](https://search.maven.org/artifact/com.cossacklabs.com/java-themis) for configuration snippets.

+  4. Locate Java library

+  By default, the `themis.jni` library might be installed into different location than Java expects them, for example, to `/usr/lib/x86_64-linux-gnu/...`.
+  Some Java installations do not search this location, thus you will get an error message that library cannot be located.

+  You will need to either add it to the "java.library.path" property on application startup, or to move libthemis_jni.so manually to one of these locations so that Java could find it.
+For example, into `/usr/lib/`.

 Once JavaThemis is installed, you can [try out examples on your machine](../examples/).

 ## Installing stable version on macOS